aaronahmid/RobotArm/README.md

 # ROBOT-ARM

-RobotArm is a configuration management and automation tool that enables easy creation and management of development environtments.
+RobotArm is a Python dev configuration management and automation tool that enables quick and easy creation and management of development environments.

 ## Features
 - start and stop the arm service easily